-Next, we turn to an analysis of Agency MREIT asset growth, equity issuance, and stock repurchases over the 2005:Q1-2015:Q4 period.
+Next, we turn to an analysis of Agency MREIT asset growth, equity issuance, stock repurchases, and stock returns over the 2005:Q1-2015:Q4 period.
 Conditioning on macroeconomic fundamentals, institution characteristics, and Federal Reserve purchase activity in the Treasury market, we find that Agency MREIT asset growth responded negatively to the Federal Reserve's quarterly purchase share of newly issued Agency MBS during that time.
 We estimate that a one-standard deviation increase in the Federal Reserve's purchase share of Agency MBS was associated with a reduction in Agency MREIT asset growth by 3.6 percentage points per quarter, or approximately 40% of the unconditional mean.
 These results are predominantly driven by the central banks' Agency MBS purchases during the Tapering period.
 We document consistent evidence for Agency MREIT equity issuance (share repurchases), reflecting investor portfolio rebalancing toward (away from) Agency MREITs in response to variation in their investment opportunities.
+We also show how this variation in Agency MREIT investment opportunities affects their stock returns.
 Collectively, our results show how the central banks' activity in the Agency MBS market crowds out private-sector investment and induces portfolio rebalancing by equity investors in Agency MREITs.

-We then test whether Agency MREITs altered their financing choices in response to QE and the associated variation in investor demand for their shares.
-We first show that the Federal Reserve's purchase share of Agency MBS during the later stages of QE was associated with a significant decline in Agency MREITs' equity-to-assets ratio (i.e., increased leverage).
-Importantly, this result is obtained after controlling for cash holdings (a measure of internal liquidity), total accumulated other comprehensive income (an external source of variation in equity), fixed-rate Agency MBS holdings (a proxy for interest rate risk exposure), and use of derivatives (a measure of interest rate risk hedging).
-In economic terms, our estimates suggest that a one-standard deviation increase in the Federal Reserve's purchase share of Agency MBS during QE3 and was associated with a decline in the equity-to-assets ratio of 1.7 percentage points, or more than 12% of the unconditional mean.
-We also find that Agency MREITs' reduced their share of very short-term repo debt (< 30 days) in response the central banks' Agency MBS purchases later in the QE cycle, although this was seemingly offset by an increase in their interest rate risk exposure.
-Taken together, our results represent novel evidence on the effect of QE on financial institution risk-taking in terms of their capital structure choices and is consistent with "reaching for yield" behavior.
+We then test whether Agency MREITs altered their financing choices in response to QE.
+We first show that the Federal Reserve's purchase share of Agency MBS during QE3 was associated with a significant decline in Agency MREITs' equity-to-assets ratio (i.e., increased leverage).6 In economic terms, our estimates suggest that a one-standard deviation increase in the Federal Reserve's purchase share of Agency MBS during that time was associated with a decline in the equity-to-assets ratio of 1.7 percentage points, or more than 12% of the unconditional mean.
+This finding is consistent with "reaching for yield" behavior.
+However, we also show that Agency MREITs reduced their share of very short-term repo debt (with less than 30 days' maturity) to reduce liquidity risk exposure and increased their use of derivatives to hedge interest rate risk in response the central banks' Agency MBS purchases later in the QE cycle.
+Taken together, our results represent novel evidence on the effect of QE on financial institution risk-taking in terms of their capital structure choices.
+Our findings also highlight the role of portfolio rebalancing as a possible mitigant to observed increases in financial institution credit risk-taking in response to QE identified in prior research.

 We contribute to the emerging literature on QE-induced risk-taking by financial institutions.
 Chodorow-Reich (2014) provides evidence that money market funds with higher expenses reached for higher returns between 2009 and 2011; and that some private defined-benefit pension funds increased their risk taking around the same time.
 DiMaggio and Kacperczyk (2017) find that money market funds invested in riskier asset classes during QE.
 Choi and Kronlund (2018) study corporate bond funds and find that these institutions generate higher returns and attract more inflows when they reach for yield during periods of low interest rates, although these yields tend to be negative on a risk-adjusted basis.
-We find that Agency MREITs increased their leverage in response to variation in the Federal Reserve's purchase share of Agency MBS in the later stages of QE, while concurrently adjusting their debt maturity and interest rate risk profiles.
-Our results thus complement the existing literature, which focuses exclusively on credit risk- taking, by providing novel evidence for QE-induced risk-taking by financial institutions through their capital structure choices.
+We find that Agency MREITs increased their leverage in response to variation in the Federal Reserve's purchase share of Agency MBS in the later stages of QE.
+Our results thus complement the existing literature, which focuses exclusively on credit risk-taking, by providing novel evidence for QE-induced risk-taking by financial institutions through their capital structure and risk management choices.